karanidenis/alu-system_engineering-devops/README.md

-using ssh to access servers
+fix nginx to listen on port 80